 - An inventory of liabilities.

-If you wish to draw up a will on your own, you can find a free will template for South Africa here.
+If you wish to draw up a will on your own, you can consult a South African will template.